 A 'let only' service will mean a letting agent will typically:

-If you do decide to use a letting agent and as I go on to point out you really don't need one.
-I've managed for years with and then without them.
+If you do decide to use a letting agent and as I go on to point out you really don't need one with the raft of online letting agents.
+I've managed for years with and then without a letting agent.
 However, if you do use a letting agent and there are advantages as I outline below which letting agent should I use?

 Clearly, like any service there are letting agents and letting agents!
 Price is clearly a factor and as I've said you can pay anything from 8% (not really sustainable to 18% (ridiculous!) of your gross rent.
 But cheapest doesn't make it cheap.
 Look out for hidden fees and also read the contract to find what is included in the service.
 Quality, can be priceless.
 If the letting agent is well respected and has good contacts in the local area then the fact that they charge a little more for their services will be well worth it.
 Reliability is often priceless to busy landlords.
 So do your research and ask lots of pertinent questions and you will get the letting agent you deserve!